Last Updated on February 23, 2020

 Holi itself officially takes place on 9th March this year, announcing the arrival of spring and passing of winter.
 Infamously known for its free-for-all carnival of colours and iconic paint fights, HOLI brings together family and friends to laugh and play, forgive and forget and to celebrate love and friendship.
 The only rule about Holi is that there are none, so let your hair down, grab some paint and have fun.

 Meanwhile, here’s what it’s really like – it’s a couple of years now since I went, but I still remember it well.
 I’m second on the left – and still smiling!

-There’s nothing like a few cocktails, some mouth-watering Indian snacks and shed loads of colour to bring some warmth back into my life.
+There’s nothing like a few cocktails, some mouth-watering Indian snacks and shed loads of colour to bring some warmth back.